 For a more "scientific” approach, we suggest that you build a Weights and Scores Matrix.

-Further reading on this topic at the article: Weights and Scores article
+Further reading on this topic at the article: Using Weights and Scores Prioritising Technique

 Put the various selection criteria on the left-hand side along with an importance weight for that criteria.
 Across the top of the matrix place each of the individuals and score them.
 When you multiply the scores by weights for each person they will get a value at the bottom.
 This will quickly allow you to see what to rank each person’s contribution to your business.
 You would normally then begin by retaining the highest scoring individuals up to the point where you have the number of staff you believe you will need to staff, in this case, the sales function.